-What is a margin call and how do you prevent it?
+What is a margin call?
+Definition & how to prevent one

 How does investing or trading on margin work?